home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 </p>

 - Click `Save` button in the top right corner.
-- Next, you will use Alexa Mobile App or [Alexa web-based app](#alexa-web-based-app) to link your account.
+- Next, you will use the Alexa Mobile App or the [Alexa web-based app](#alexa-web-based-app) to link your account.
-  - Open the Alexa app, navigate to `Skills & Games` -> `Your Skills` -> `Dev`
+  - In the Alexa app, navigate to `More` -> `Skills & Games` -> `Your Skills` -> `Dev`
+  - Or In the Alexa web app, navigate to `Skills` -> `Your Skills` in the top right -> `Dev Skill`
   - Click the Smart Home skill you just created.
   - Click `Enable to use`.
   - A new window will open to direct you to your Home Assistant's login screen.
-  - After you successfully login, you will be redirected back to Alexa app.
+  - After you successfully login, you will be redirected back to the Alexa app.
-  - You can discover your devices now!
+  - Alexa should automatically start discovering your devices now!
+This is indicated by a blue ring on your physical devices
+  - If not, ask alexa to `Discover Devices`
-- Now, you can ask your Echo or in Alexa App, _"Alexa, turn on bedroom"_ 🎉
+- Now, you can ask Alexa from your Echo or the Alexa App, _"Alexa, turn on bedroom light"_ 🎉

 ## Alexa Smart Home Component Configuration